Azure/acr/docs/preview/abac-repo-permissions/README.md

 ## Transition to ABAC-enabled Repository Permissions

 ABAC-enabled Repository Permissions is currently in private preview.
 As such, you must first register your subscription for the private preview and contact the ACR team at <acr-pm@microsoft.com> for registration approval.
+You can choose any existing subscription you have to register for the preview.
+Registering a subscription for the preview has no side effects on any Azure resources contained within.

 Afterwards, you must individually opt in every registry within your registered subscription for ABAC-enabled repository permissions.
+You must only opt in test registries that you are willing to experiment with, as opting in will affect the behavior of certain existing built-in ACR roles and permissions.

 > **Important**: Once a registry is opted into ABAC-enabled repository permissions, certain existing built-in ACR roles and permissions will not be honored by Azure Container Registry.
 A new set of ABAC-enabled built-in ACR roles and permissions will supersede the existing roles.